Follow this topicFollow this topic Knowledge » Shopping around

 • You buy a TV costing £500 from Comet.
 You put down a 10% deposit (£50) then pay off the rest (£450) over four years at £14.29 a month, with an APR (the annual interest and charges) of 24.9%.

-• You open up a Next Directory account and buy three dresses costing a total of £100 using it.
+• You open up a Next Directory account and buy three dresses costing a total of £100 using the account.
 If you don’t pay your balance in full by the date required, Next will add a ‘service charge’ (interest basically) of 25.9% to your account.
 If you pay some of the cost off, the service charge will be added onto the remainder.

 The pros of in-store credit